Can You Drive a Vehicle in Ontario with No Licence Plates?

 |Obstruct plate preventing identification by toll system||$85.|

-The Ontario law requires that every licence plate that is being used on a vehicle driven on Ontario roads has a valid sticker.
+The Ontario law requires that every license plate that is being used on a vehicle driven on Ontario roads has a valid sticker.
 These stickers are renewed each year or every two years depending on the preference of the applicant.
-Sometimes when an individual goes to get their sticker, they discover it is being denied because there is an unpaid fine that applies to that licence plate.
+Sometimes when an individual goes to get their sticker, they discover it is being denied because there is an unpaid fine that applies to that license plate.
 This is a new rule that came into effect in May of 2017 for Ontario.

 Different Types of Licence Plates